kitelife/Notes/learning-python.markdown

 If you build with virtualenv --system-site-packages ENV, your virtual environment will inherit packages from /usr/lib/python2.7/site-packages(or wherever your global site-packages directory is).

 This can be used if you have control over the global site-packages directory, and you want to depend on the packages there.
 If you want to isolation from the global system, do not use this flag.

+### Built-in Functions

+*abs(x)*: Return the absolute value of a number.
+The argument may be a plain or long integer or a floating point number.
+If the argument is a complex number, its magnitude is returned.

+*bin(x)*: Convert an integer number to a binary string.

+*bool([x])*: Convert a value to a Boolean, using the standard truth testing procedure.
+If x is false or omitted, this returns False; otherwise it returns True.

+*callable(object)*: Return True if the object argument appears callable, False if not.
+If this returns true, it is still possible that a call fails, but if it is false, calling object will never succeed.

+*chr(i)*: Return a string of one character whose ASCII code is the integer i.

+*cmp(x, y)*: Compare the two objects x and y and return an integer according the ourcome.
+The return value is negative if x<y, zero if x == y and strictly positive if x > y.